Your Licensed Augusta Stairlift Specialists

 Ready to get started?
 It's simple.

-Augusta homeowners and Kennebec County families have counted on us for years.
-Whether you live in a Victorian on Cony Street or a Cape Cod on the West Side, the first step is always the same: a free in-home assessment with a written quote.
+Augusta homeowners and Kennebec County families have called us for years.
+Whether you live in a Victorian on Cony Street or a Cape Cod in Sand Hill, the first step is the same: a free in-home assessment with a written quote.

 Call today or submit the form above.
-We schedule within 24 hours and install the same week for straight-rail jobs.
+We schedule within 24 hours and install the same week for straight-rail jobs near the Capitol.

 1. Tell us about your home